SainsburyWellcomeCentre/NeuralPlayground/sehec/envs/experiments/README.md

 1. Create a file that indicates where to download the data.

-2. Create a class to read/filter the data following the template shown in the [Behavior_data] and the [Style Guide](https://github.com/ClementineDomine/EHC_model_comparison/tree/main/Documents).
+2. Create a class to read/filter the data following the template shown in the [Behavior_data](https://github.com/ClementineDomine/EHC_model_comparison/tree/main/Documents).

 3. Cite the Data approrialty.